aneettasara/deepCV-assignments-S2-dcs-cusat/README.md

 1. Prepare a note on different optimization techniques, loss functions, regularisation techniques, and activation functions and their significance in MLP.
 2. Write about any one YOLO version.
 3. Write about Transformer Models.
 4. Implement MLP from scratch & replace the backpropagation algorithm with any of the latest optimization algorithms.
+Dataset available at https://www.openml.org/search?type=data&status=active&id=554
 5. Implement CNN for classifying an apple's image kept in any 1 of 4 quadrants.
 Dataset available at https://www.kaggle.com/datasets/aneettasara/apples-in-four-quadrants-classification-cnn